eaa24fnie/moving-things-with-js-and-sound-exercise/README.md

 dodger.style.left = "0px";
 ```

-You should see the dodger nestled up against the bottom left corner of the game
+You should see the dodger nestled ups against the bottom left corner of the game
 field.

 ## Demonstrate How to Move an Element in Response to a Browser Event